ruyrybeyro/chrootvpn/README.md

 .
 Linux rolling releases distributions have to be full up to date before installing any new packages.
 Bad things can happen and will happen running this script if packages are outdated;

 .
-At least Arch after updates seems ocasionally needs a reboot for the VPN to work.
+At least Arch after kernel(?) updates seems ocasionally needs a reboot for the VPN to work.

 SCREENS
 =======